JakeRoggenbuck/JakeRoggenbuck.github.io/content/_index.md

 ## Current Research:

 I'm currently conducting programming language research.
-Broadly programming language research focuses on security and safety of how programming languages are designed and implemented, as well as theoretical ideas that can be applied to change what traits languages can grantee.
+Broadly programming language research focuses on security and safety of how programming languages are designed and implemented, as well as theoretical ideas that can be applied to change what traits languages can guarantee.

 Recently, my research involves testing and improving regular expression libraries.
 My initial investigation into RegEx runtime resulted in a poster submission to the Undergraduate Research Conference at UC Davis.

 <img width="1875" height="2500" alt="Image" src="https://github.com/user-attachments/assets/de218535-e614-4a73-ad46-0baaaaa69b58" />

 Later work includes [Regolith](https://github.com/JakeRoggenbuck/regolith), which protects JavaScript and TypeScript backend applications from catastrophic backtracking by wrapping Rust's linear time engine as a JavaScript package.
-This projects landed on the front page of Y Combinator's Hacker News.
+This project landed on the front page of Y Combinator's Hacker News.

 {{< github repo="jakeroggenbuck/regolith" showThumbnail=true >}}